he-man-david/news-app/README.md

 Start with chapter 1, and work your way up.
 Each chapter will have it's own assignments.
+Simply checkout branch "chapter-1" for instructions.
+The solutions are in "chapter-1-answer" to help you out.

 PREREQUISITES:
 1. have Node version 10+